-Suffolk – is it motorhome friendly?
+Is Suffolk motorhome friendly?

-It’s a serious consideration because if you’re driving a really large van, parking is not so easy, and sometimes impossible!
+It’s a serious consideration because if you’re driving a really large motorhome parking is not easy in some locations.

-We’re going to list our favourite Suffolk places in alphebetical order to make things easier for you to find.
+We’re going to list our favourite Suffolk places in alphabetical order to make them easy for you to find.
 Some are inland and others are along the beautiful Suffolk Coast with its big open skies.

-Up the A12 north toward Woodbridge, then onto the B1083 past Sutton Hoo, in another twenty minutes you’ll reach Bawdsey Quay that looks across the river Deben to Old Felixstowe.
-We love going here.
-There are usually a few other vans parked by the riverside and you can jump on the little ferry across to Felixstowe for a drink or meal at the pub.
+Up the A12 north toward Woodbridge, then onto the B1083 past Sutton Hoo.
+In another twenty minutes you’ll reach Bawdsey Quay that looks across the river Deben to Felixstowe Ferry.
+We love going here but it is the scene of one of our biggest van life disasters!

 This is one of Trudi’s favourite childhood places that is all too quickly disappearing into the North Sea.
 It’s off the A12, just north of Southwold.
-You can park your van along the narrow road close to the church ruins then you must walk a little way to the beach, which is usually very quiet.
+You can park your van along the narrow road close to the church ruins.
+Then you must walk a little way to the beach, which is usually very quiet.
 Just how we like it.

-Read more about Covehithe and prepare to get away from it all.
+Prepare to get away from it all…

 Dunwich and Minsmere

 We’ve put these together as they’re right next to each other.
 Dunwich was once a thriving sea port with several thousand inhabitants but has since been lost to the sea.

-Accessed off the A1066 close to Thetford Forest Park, there are many different walks through the woods or by the stream and there are about 30 Exmoor ponies roaming freely.
-Knettishall can get quite busy at weekends and there’s usually an icecream van and coffee vendor.
-Full story coming soon.
+Accessed off the A1066 close to Thetford Forest Park, there are many different walks.
+Some through the woods or by the stream.
+Plus around 30 Exmoor ponies roaming freely.
+Knettishall can get quite busy at weekends and there’s usually an ice-cream van and coffee vendor.

 You can’t come to Suffolk and not visit Lavenham to marvel at its crooked houses.
 This is a very popular tourist destination with people coming from all over the world to admire the medieval architecture.

 This is more of a stop-by destination a few miles off the A12 and we stumbled upon it out of curiosity.
 There’s nothing else here for visitors apart from the abbey ruins but when we looked into its history we found that the abbey had connections with one of Suffolk’s most gruesome legends!

 But what you really want to do here is book yourself a place on the little boat and head out across the water to one of the most mysterious places in Suffolk.

 Rendlesham Forest has a wonderful campsite right in the centre and it comes with one of the UK’s biggest unsolved mysteries: the Rendlesham Forest UFO incident in 1980.
 There’s a walk you can take along the UFO trail.

-Reached via twisting country lanes there’s just enough room to park your van and wander onto the shingle beaches to enjoy the peace and quiet.
+Reached via twisting country lanes, there’s just enough room to park your van and wander onto the shingle beaches to enjoy the peace and quiet.
 And there’s a good chance you’ll see the seals across the water sunbathing on the sandbanks.

 There’s plenty of room for a motorhome and spectacular views across the rivers Orwell and Stour to the docks back at Felixstowe and Harwich, respectively.
 There are some lovely walks up and down the rivers, great for beachcombing.
 And if you fancy a longer walk you can make your way to Pin Mill for a delicious lunch at the pub.
-Full story coming soon.

 Read Seaside Nostalgia at Southwold and step back in time.

 It gets very popular in the summer months where families come to catch crabs on the famous crabbing bridge or sunbathe amongst the dunes.
-Full story to follow.